True Singapore Ghost Stories: Books

 Below are a list of books published under the series:

-Television Series
+Television series

 A 13-part TV series, True Singapore Ghost Stories, has been produced by I-Media Entertainment in Singapore.

 USS Collaboration

 In 2015, Russell Lee and Universal Studios Singapore collaborated in the production of Halloween Horror Nights at Resorts World Sentosa.
 Stories and characters from the book series were used in the month-long event.
 It was like experiencing True Singapore Ghost Stories with a Hollywood twist.

 Reception

 According to the Singapore Book of Records, the True Singapore Ghost Stories is the best-selling local series by a team of writers, and the all-time best-selling local book series, in Singapore.

 The Straits Times mentions "Russell Lee’s True Singapore Ghost Stories has been a mainstay on Singapore bestseller lists since they hit shelves in 1989.
 The material is just so incredibly rich...
 You just want to read on".
 While the South China Morning Post stated that "Russell Lee is Singapore’s most popular writer by a long stretch.
 His prose is clear and his titles snappy."
 The Star reports that "True Singapore Ghost Stories Book 1 is Singapore’s all-time number one bestseller".
+However, the brand has been criticized for blatant misinformation in their reading articles, which the authors attempted to deflect by claiming the books are not meant for research but for fun reading.